smarter-travel-media/warthog/README.rst

 use case is for safely removing servers from pools in a load balancer during a deployment.
 It is available under the MIT license.

-Since the target use case is only aimed at deployments, Warthog supports far fewer types of operations than something like the `official <https://github.com/a10networks/acos-client>`_ client.

 Features
 --------
 * Waiting for servers to finish all requests when being disabled